-- Apply a wide range of possible software development models in software analysis, design, application to specific cases. - Demonstrate a practical understanding of the evolvability of user needs, and the challenges of communicating with software customers. - Demonstrate practical experience with creating use cases and formulate functional requirements from user need. - Understand different aspects and techniques of software testing - Using CASE tools: - Use state-of-the-practice software design and development tools. - Demonstrate knowledge of different licensing options, and the protections and limitations of various intellectual property laws
+- Demonstrate a practical understanding of the evolvability of user needs, and the challenges of communicating with software customers. - Understand user need and formulate functional requirements from user need. - Understand different aspects and techniques of software testing - Use state-of-the-practice software development tools, including version control software, cloud repositories and local development tools. - Use third party libraries (not the standard library for the language) in a significant software project. - Implement a significant software project as part of a group.
+The project should include at least two deliverables, where the second builds on the first. - Implement automated tests for the software project mentioned above. - Demonstrate knowledge of different licensing options, and the protections and limitations of various intellectual property laws - Students will write a professional quality document or documents relevant to their development work to wide range of audiences, both A) technical and B) none-technical.

-430 (Computer Networks)
+COMP 430 (Computer Networks)